elipousson/old_website/_notes/artifacts-american-past.md

 The evaluation can be written as a report with specific recommendations for improving interpretation and/or support a discussion with students and museum curatorial or education staff.

-This activity needs students to be familiar with "critical appraisals" of "historic house museums as interpreters of the American past"; see David Lowenthal, Richard Rabinowitz, Pierce Lewis, and Irvin Richman.
+This activity needs students to be familiar with "critical appraisals" of "historic house museums as interpreters of the American past"; see [David Lowenthal](https://en.wikipedia.org/wiki/David_Lowenthal), Richard Rabinowitz, [Peirce F. Lewis](https://en.wikipedia.org/wiki/Peirce_F._Lewis), and Irvin Richman.

 Write a **history of the historic house museum**.
 Students can study the history of the house museum in the context of: